ezraroi/Human-AI-Collab/output/manuscript_sections.md

 My Answer: Yes, the same as when you read or think on something the brain simulate it, the same when we are in a conversation with AI.
 ### Question 2: Does Channel 1 Have Veto Power?
 Observation from your work: You describe checking AI responses against "spacious vs tight" feeling.
 If it feels "tight," you reject it even if logically sound.
-Question: Is Channel 1 (felt sense) the final arbiter of truth?
+Question: Is Channel 1 (felt sense) the final arbiter of internal persuasiveness?
 Can Channel 2 override Channel 1, or is Channel 1 foundational?
-Hypothesis: The alpha function STARTS in Channel 1.
-If Channel 1 says "no," transformation cannot occur.
+Hypothesis: Channel 1 can veto discourse that is not internally persuasive; without Channel 1 verification, transformation is unlikely to stabilize.
 Channel 2 can refine, but not override.
 My Answer: So I think at the end the user is deciding what to do and if to listen to the body or not, the same way we do in our daily life.
 I am not sure that no transformation will occur as the conversation itself is an iterative process, some answers you go with your felt sense, some you don’t have and some you go against.
 It is not a single time… But in my deep work and conversation, I felt in my body that something happened at the end.
 ### Question 3: Is Interoceptive Attention Trainable = Alpha Function Trainable?
 From NoteBook 2: The anterior insular cortex (AIC) processes interoceptive awareness.
 Studies show focal brain damage to AIC impairs interoceptive attention.